-On August 21st I ran 17km for the first time.
-Love this number!
+On August 21st I ran 17 kilometers for the first time.
+I love this number!

-It was like a journey… There were moments without thoughts, like in a meditation, there were thoughts related to the run, and there were others…
+It was like being on a journey… There were moments when there were no thoughts, like when meditating, sometimes there were thoughts related to the run, and sometimes there were other thoughts…

-The last two kilometers were more difficult than usually, but I like challenges.
+The last two kilometers were more difficult than usual, but I like challenges.

 The average pace was 7 minutes and 12 seconds per kilometer, quite slow.
-That’s because I was a bit cautious at the first half of the run, keeping a reserve of energy for the second half and the heat and humidity made it even more difficult.
+That’s because I was being a bit cautious in the first half of the run, keeping an energy reserve of for the second half, and the high heat and humidity made it even more difficult.

+Chapter 12

-Chapter 12, A Surprise in the Sea!
+A Surprise in the Sea!

 One day I was swimming in the sea.
-My usual training distance, 1,500 – 1,600 meters.
+My usual training distance, 1,500 to 1,600 meters.

-I swim some 750 – 800 meter in one direction and then back to the beach.
+I swim out some 750 to 800 meter in one direction and then back to the beach.

-It isn't accurate, as I do not succeed to swim in perfectly straight lines and frequently my sea path becomes a triangle, adding 100- 200 meters to the planned distance.
+It isn't always accurate, as I am unable to swim in a perfectly straight line and frequently my sea path becomes a triangle, which can add as much as 100 to 200 meters to the originally planned distance.

-The sea wasn't quiet, actually it was the maximal waves' height I do swim, 70 cm.
+The sea was a bit choppy, actually it was at the maximum wave height that I allow myself to swim in, 70 centimeters.

-But it was quite OK.
+But it was still okay for me.

-When I swim in the sea, I do not raise my head frequently, as raising head is slowing us down.
-I was looking down, it wasn't very deep, so I could see the bottom of the sea and some small fish.
+When I swim in the sea, I do not raise my head very often, as raising your head slows you down.
+I was looking down at the bottom, it wasn't very deep, so I could see the seabed and some small fish.

-I reached the 800 meters distance (measured by my GPS watch) and turned around.
+I had reached a distance of some 800 meters (as measured by my GPS watch) and began to turn around.